 Distributed Denial-of-Service (DDoS)

 A DDoS does not stem from poor code, but it happens when attackers flood the site with too much traffic, exhausting resources.
 If a DDoS is not detected quickly, the attack could render the site unusable.
 A DDoS uses several devices in different geolocations to send a flood of traffic to the server, which can happen seemingly without any warning.
-The site should be monitored for such an attack so that administrators can act quickly.
+The site should be monitored for such an attack so administrators can act quickly.

 A DDoS is distinct from a denial-of-service (DoS).
 A DoS is also a potential vulnerability in poorly engineered code.
 Any malicious activity that blocks users from using site functionality is a DoS.
 Monitoring site activity, errors, and server resources will help detect and quickly stop a DoS.